ahmedmodan/ngtemplate-loader/README.md

 ## Install

-`npm install ngtemplate-loader --save-dev`
+`npm install ngtemplate-loader-typescript --save-dev`

 ## Usage

 [Documentation: Using loaders](http://webpack.github.io/docs/using-loaders.html)

 ngTemplate loader will export the path of the HTML file, so you can use require directly AngularJS with templateUrl parameters e.g.

 ``` javascript
 var templateUrl = require('ngtemplate!html!./test.html');